-Kofi Annan, Chairperson of the Board of the Alliance for a Green Revolution in Africa (AGRA), has acknowledged this isolation:
+Kofi Annan (now deceased), Chairperson of the Board of the Alliance for a Green Revolution in Africa (AGRA), acknowledged this isolation:

 “The average African small holding farmer swims alone.
 She has no insurance against erratic weather patterns, gets no subsidies, and has no access to credit.
 I say ‘she’ because the majority of small-scale farmers in Africa are women.”